marufahmed-afk/login-modal/ReadMe.md

 ### React Login Modal

-A react login form modal with a minimal design also including Dark/Light mode theme toggle. built using `webpack`, served by `webpack-dev-server`.
+A react login form modal with a minimal design, completely responsive also including Dark/Light mode theme toggle. built using `webpack`, served by
+`webpack-dev-server`.

 - Context Api was used for making the app themeable